tloveday/impostorhunt/README.md

 ## Credits

 ### Media
 -   All Images were created by the developer.

 ### Acknowledgements

 -  My Mentor for continuous helpful feedback.

 -  Tutor support at Code Institute for their support.

+- My family for thier continual feedback and honest critique, thier support and love (Even Liwsi and your sleepless nights).

+- The Streamer Warwick Zero (https//:www.twitch.tv/warwickzero) and his community for their constant feedback, brutally honest critique and ever ending support that brought me out of dark thoughts.

+### Final Thoughts
+This project has been one of the hardest tests I've ever experienced.
+I have sat through hours of youtube tutorials, on top of multiple re-watches of the entire module leading into the project.
+I have spent days looking at singular problems with no way forward, at several points during the process I have considered quitting the course completely due to the negative impact it was having on my mental health and personal  well-being.
+Whilst this may not be perfect or complete as I orginally wanted and intended it is the best that I can currently provide with my limited experince in Javascript.